SHIFT – Culture Beyond the Norm

 In the discussion “Being Expected as a Visitor”, Malmö Konsthall and Visit Skåne invite participants to explore how cultural institutions can develop to reach a broader audience, with a particular focus on visitors with non-normative abilities.
 The conversation provides insight into how organizations work with inclusion and audience development, featuring contributors from various parts of the cultural sector and other relevant fields.

-The program also features a concert by Elefantöra, exploring how voice, text, sound, and space can be woven into new artistic expressions.
-Skånes Dansteater presents the short films Still Life and Preface—the first a dance film filmed within the space of art, and the second a love story about a man who lets his hands speak when something must be said.
-The British feature film The Stimming Pool was created by five neurodivergent artists who, without explaining or simplifying, aim to show what it is like to live with autism.
-The film has been praised for its original form and for giving space to perspectives often absent in cinema.
+On Saturday, Pablo De Acha from Mosaikteatern in Stockholm will perform sporadically in the exhibition, playing piano.
+He presents his musical performance “Matvariationer” (Food Variations), in which he interprets how different dishes might sound musically.
+Skånes Dansteater will show the short films “Still Life” and “Preface.”
+The first is a dance film recorded in spaces of art, and the second is a love story about a man who lets his hands speak when something needs to be said.
+The British feature film “The Stimming Pool” is created by five neurodivergent artists who, without explaining or simplifying, want to show what it’s like to live with autism.
+The film has been praised for its original form and for giving space to perspectives that have often been missing in cinema.
+The weekend also includes audio-described and sign language–interpreted tours of the exhibition “Speaking Volumes.”

 The theme weekend is organized in collaboration with Visit Skåne.
 Visit Skåne website.